What is chemotherapy?

 Chemotherapy before surgery

-After 3 treatment cycles, you will have a CT scan or MRI scan to check how well the chemotherapy has worked.
+After 3 treatment cycles, you will have a CT scan to check how well the chemotherapy has worked.
 Your doctors will tell you if the cancer has shrunk enough for you to have surgery.
+If you do not have surgery, you will have another 3 cycles of chemotherapy (6 cycles in total).

 Chemotherapy drugs used for cancer of the ovary, fallopian tube or peritoneum

-Other chemotherapy drugs you may have include:
+Other chemotherapy drugs used to treat ovarian cancer include:

 How often you have chemotherapy